 6. Access to Mastercard Airport Experiences through Lounge key.

 7. Access to Boingo Free Global Wi-Fi with over 1 million hotspots around the world.

 The cashback rate of 1.50% offered by the Rogers World Elite on all general purchases is much better than the 0.5% – 1% available on most no-fee cards.
 An alternative card is the Tangerine Money-Back card which offers unlimited 2% cash back on purchases in up to 3 categories.

-The Tangerine World Mastercard is another great alternative and offers a 2% regular cash back on 3 categories of spending, plus mobile device insurance, Mastercard Airport Experiences provided by Loungekey, rental car collision insurance, and more.
+The Tangerine World Mastercard is also another great alternative and offers a 2% regular cash back on up to 3 categories of spending, plus mobile device insurance, Mastercard Airport Experiences provided by Loungekey, rental car collision insurance, global Wi-Fi, and more.
 It also has no annual fees.

-No fee, no foreign transaction fee cards like the Home Trust Preferred Visa are scant in Canada.
+No fee, no foreign transaction fee cards like the Home Trust Preferred Visa are scarce in Canada.

 While the Rogers World Elite Mastercard charges the general 2.5% foreign transaction fee, you get 3% in cash back on all your eligible spending in the U.S. This leaves you with 0.5% cash back in gains when you spend US dollars.